0AbsZero0/ActionsFundamentals/README.md

 - steps can be shell command or action
 - sequence in a job runs in the same process/directory, runs in shell

+### Types of Actions
+- Container; Dockerfile or existing image, inputs
+- JavaScript/Typescript (unsupported)
+- Composite

+### Try
+- Super-Linter by GitHub for source code validation
+- Checkout for branch navigation

 ### Day 2
 - [ ] Introduction
 - [ ] Actions for CI/CD